TempoWorks/dalet/README.md

 # [[tags]] - element tag with body of multiple tags
 # text - element tag with text body

-meta "title": Daleth syntax concept meta "description": This document describes Daleth syntax and some tags
+meta "title": DaletMark syntax concept meta "description": This document describes DaletMark syntax and some tags

 h1: TxtDot revolution
 p: TxtDot is a cool project